Thomas Arthur Connolly: Auxiliary Bishop of San Francisco

 On June 10, 1939, Connolly was appointed as an auxiliary bishop of San Francisco and titular bishop of Sila by Pope Pius XII.
 He received his episcopal consecration on August 24, 1939, from Archbishop John Mitty, with Bishops Robert Armstrong and Thomas Gorman serving as co-consecrators.

-In 1941, Connolly was named vicar delegate to the Catholic chaplains serving the US Army and the US Navy in World War II along the Pacific Coast of the United States.
+In 1941, After the American entry into World War II, Connolly was named vicar delegate to the Catholic chaplains serving the US Army and the US Navy along the Pacific Coast of the United States.

 Coadjutor Bishop, Bishop and Archbishop of Seattle

 Connolly was named coadjutor bishop of Seattle by Pius XII on February 28, 1948, with immediate right of succession to Bishop Gerald Shaughnessy, who had been in failing health for several years.
 Upon Shaughnessy's death on May 18, 1950, Connolly automatically became the fifth bishop of Seattle.
 When the Vatican elevated the diocese to an archdiocese on June 23, 1951, Connolly became its first archbishop.

 During his tenure, Connolly became known as a "brick and mortar bishop" for his construction of hundreds of Catholic facilities to accommodate the post World War II population growth in the archdiocese.
 He renovated St. James Cathedral; established 43 new parishes; and built over 350 churches, schools, rectories, convents, parish halls and religious education centers.
 The Vatican named Connolly as assistant at the pontifical throne in 1959.
 Connolly attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
 He was an outspoken supporter of the American civil rights movement, ecumenism, and anti-abortion rights issues.